Wise.blue

 Supergrid rapid prototyping

-Our main worry was Supergrid's total width.
-We needed to get a sense of the horizontal scroll experience and assess how much we could compress it with label abbreviations and other UI design methods before development.
+Our main worry was Supergrid’s total width.
+Before committing to development, we needed to get a sense of the horizontal scroll experience and assess how much we could compress it with label abbreviations and other UI design methods.

 Supergrid Google Sheets proof of concept